RELEASE: Cities Need to Focus on Equitable Access to Core Services to Achieve Economic Prosperity and Environmental Sustainability

 During the next year, WRI will release working papers that evaluate:

-The first installment of the World Resources Report is available at www.citiesforall.org.
+The World Resources Report is available at www.citiesforall.org.